dhutapratama/docs/http-tests.md

         }
     }

-Laravel's session is typically used to maintain state for the currently authenticated user.
+Lets's session is typically used to maintain state for the currently authenticated user.
 Therefore, the `actingAs` helper method provides a simple way to authenticate a given user as the current user.
 For example, we may use a [model factory](/docs/{{version}}/eloquent-factories) to generate and authenticate a user:

     <?php